diesc/diesc.github.io/_posts/2017-04-28-jekyll-environment.md

 Last but no least, I've used Mac OS X Sierra to install Jekyll.
 > Can I try to install it on El Capitan or Mavericks?

-You can try it but I don't guarantee that it will work.
+You can try it, but I don't guarantee that it will work.

 #### Installing XCODE

 To run Jekyll on Mac OS X we need to install the [Xcode](https://developer.apple.com/support/xcode/).
-The xcode has 4GB to download but we don't need the entirely Xcode unless you need it to programming in object-c or swift.
+The Xcode has 4GB to download, but we don't need the entirely Xcode unless you need it to programming in object-c or swift.

 All we need it's just Xcode command line tools.
 To install it open your terminal and type:
 ```bash